SqueezerIO/squeezer/docs/cloud/aws/events/iot.md

 ---
-title: AWS - Events - IoT events
+title: AWS - Events - IoT
 ---

 #### Hook a Lambda function for the IoT events